Skip to main content

 type Message = typeof Message.Type

-// UPDATE - how Messages change the Model
+// UPDATE - How Messages change the Model

-type UpdateReturn = [Model, ReadonlyArray<Command<Message>>]
+type UpdateReturn = readonly [Model, ReadonlyArray<Command.Command<Message>>]

 const withUpdateReturn = M.withReturnType<UpdateReturn>()